Upcoming Motorola Razr's massive cover screen revealed in leak

 Perhaps the most interesting part is that the cover display extends down around the dual camera lenses and the flash, creating a little area for notifications and weather information and leaving a larger portion to show the time and presumably for interacting with notifications — such as reading incoming messages or for call display.

 Beyond the images, Blass didn’t share much else about the device.
 He did, however, note that Motorola plans to launch a second, “down market” flip phone in 2023.
-The device, codenamed ‘Venus,’ reportedly won’t sport the name Razr Lite has some have reported.
+The device, codenamed ‘Venus,’ reportedly won’t sport the name Razr Lite as some have reported.
 Instead, Blass says it will be called the Razr 40.

 Previous leaks said the Razr 40 Ultra’s cover display would measure 3.5-inches, beating out the rumoured 3.4-inch cover screen that will reportedly ship on Samsung’s upcoming Galaxy Z Flip 5.